Updated: March 26, 2025- 13 min read

-These companies want their product team to conceptualize data infrastructure, analyze data, identify data consumers, and ultimately build data products.
-It's crucial to understand that Data Product Managers are a bit different from other types of Product Management roles.
-Worry not; in this article, we'll explain how Data PMs differ from other PMs, why companies need them, their responsibilities, and how to become a Data Product Manager.
+Data Product Managers are different from other product management roles.
+They help conceptualize data infrastructure, analyze data, identify users, and build data products.
+In this article, we'll explain how Data PMs differ, why companies need them, their responsibilities, and how to become one.

 FREE Product Analytics Micro-Certification